alexlehner3868/ChatRoomApplication/README.md

 ### Security
 * Client uses HTTPS to communicate with server during registration/login.
 * Passwords are hashed before storage.
-* After login, Server provides client with a token for future requests.
+* After login, server provides client with a token for future requests.
-* Client and Server use secure Websockets for real-time message broadcasting.
+* Client and server use secure Websockets for real-time message broadcasting.

 ## Tentative Plan